-Referrals like this make up about a third of our business at Reconciled It.
+Referrals like this makeup about a third of our business at Reconciled.
 As a small business owner, I’m always balancing the time and energy spent providing stellar service to my existing clients while focusing enough resources on bringing in my next client.
-The process is made exponentially easier when I get referrals.
+The process to grow your business is easier with referrals.

 With referred customers, I avoid some of the hurdles I’d have to overcome with a cold outreach or an online visit.
 These potential customers already have confidence in our value.
 Why?
 Because someone they trust told them we’re trustworthy.
 So once we connect, they’re just wondering how to sign up and what the agreement structure looks like.

 Of course, one of the best ways to grow your business with referrals is to do excellent work and be a good member of the communities you’re part of, whether they’re local or digital.
 But even if you’re providing great service to your customers and being kind to those you engage with, getting referrals doesn’t always happen organically.